 Massive Open Online Courses (MOOCs)

 These massive open online courses are designed to prepare aspiring faculty in STEM fields (natural and social sciences, technology, engineering, and mathematics) to be more effective teachers.
-Course 1 was offered in Summer 2017 and Course 2 is being offered in Spring 2018.
+Course 1 is being offered in Fall 2018 and Course 2 is being offered in Spring 2019.